Dodge Journey Insurance Rates

 Rates are averaged for all Dodge Journey models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a recap of the data that was presented in the illustrations above.
+The next list is a recap of the primary concepts that were presented in the illustrations above.

-- Drivers considered higher risk that have major violations or accidents could be forced to pay on average $1,570 more every year than a driver with a clean driving record
+- Drivers that have major violations or accidents may have to pay on average $1,490 more annually to buy Dodge Journey insurance

 Rate Tables and Charts